ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

     </audio>
 </div>

-Where do we even start with this song.
-With a song mainly based on Oriental vibes, [Xyris](https://soundcloud.com/itsxyris), being no stranger to the osu! tournament scene, having provided songs to the [osu!mania 7K World Cup 2025](/wiki/Tournaments/MWC/2025_7K), and [Resurrection Cup](/wiki/Tournaments/RESC/2024), where he has also notably been in charge of Quality Assurance for Song Production, he definitely understood the assignemnt here as well, and throws out crazy mixes of Speedcore and Dubstep, to make for some of the most challenging bursts, and mappers [Briesmas](https://osu.ppy.sh/users/2865172) and [MTNTWarz](https://osu.ppy.sh/users/2865172), heavily accompanied by head mappoolers [4sbet1](https://osu.ppy.sh/users/11563671) and [Raphalge](https://osu.ppy.sh/users/3918650) have created one of the most daunting maps in this tournament for sure, and this map shows it as well, by being the second-highest tiebreaker by SR, being higher than the Finals Tiebreaker.
+[Xyris](https://soundcloud.com/itsxyris), being no stranger to the osu! tournament scene, definitely understood the assignemnt here as well.
+He throws out crazy mixes of Speedcore and Dubstep to make for some of the most challenging bursts.

+In conjunction, mappers [Briesmas](https://osu.ppy.sh/users/2865172) and [MTNTWarz](https://osu.ppy.sh/users/2865172), heavily accompanied by head mappoolers [4sbet1](https://osu.ppy.sh/users/11563671) and [Raphalge](https://osu.ppy.sh/users/3918650), have created one of the most daunting maps in this tournament for sure, having the second-highest star rating among this tournament's tiebreakers.

 ### Finals